 This information is intended to provide updates on Westonka Public Schools' response plan to the outbreak of COVID-19, the illness caused by the novel coronavirus.
 This is a rapidly evolving situation, and recommendations change daily or even hourly as new information becomes available.

-On March 25, Governor Tim Walz announced that Minnesota schools will remain closed and will continue distance learning for the remainder of the 2019-2020 school year.
+On April 23, Governor Tim Walz announced that Minnesota schools will remain closed and will continue distance learning for the remainder of the 2019-2020 school year.

-- All Westonka Schools buildings will remain closed to students and the public through May 4, with the exception of the emergency childcare program.
+- All Westonka Schools buildings will remain closed to students and the public through the end of the year, with the exception of the emergency childcare program.
 Employees who are essential to continuing district operations will report to buildings, as notified by their supervisor.

 - During the governor's stay-at-home order (which has been extended through May 18), all Westonka Schools athletic fields, courts and playgrounds are closed to the public.

-- March 30-April 3 free meals for students will be offered via curbside pickup outside the Westonka Performing Arts Center at Mound Westonka High School from 11:30 a.m. to 12:30 p.m. and at designated bus stops for the remainder of the school year.
+- Free meals will continue to be available to all students via curbside pickup outside the Westonka Performing Arts Center at Mound Westonka High School weekdays from 11:30 a.m. to 12:30 p.m. and at designated bus stops for the remainder of the school year.
 No registration is required.
 More information is available at www.westonka.k12.mn.us/covid19/foodsupport.

 - If your student is experiencing difficulty with any of the online tools, logging into a specific app or connecting to your wireless internet, please fill out the Parent/Student Tech Support Ticket.